 How to make sweet potato waffles

-Making waffles is much like making pancakes; you need roughly equivalent amounts of dry ingredients and wet ingredients, some leavening and something to give it structure…but otherwise, you’re bound only by your imagination!
+Making waffles is much like making pancakes; you need roughly equivalent amounts of dry ingredients and wet ingredients, some leavening and something to give it structure… but otherwise, you’re bound only by your imagination!

 I find waffles need a little more oil than pancakes so they stay moist and crisp up well.
 Because they need to hold a stronger structure then a pancake, you’ve also got to get the gluten free flour mix correct.
 In all my years of experiments, I have had some epic waffle fails!
-Some that couldn’t handle being lifted off the iron and fell apart.
-Some so hard that it was like eating a dry sponge.
-Some that, inexplicably, never cooked through!

 But never fear, sweet potatoes make incredible waffles because: